uncefact/project-vckit/apps/ui/README.md

 ### RJSF Custom Layout

-The DVP leverages [RJSF](https://react-jsonschema-form.readthedocs.io/en/latest/) to render schema-driven forms.
+VCKit leverages [RJSF](https://react-jsonschema-form.readthedocs.io/en/latest/) to render schema-driven forms.
 In order to control the layout of the fields, a custom [ObjectFieldTemplate](https://react-jsonschema-form.readthedocs.io/en/latest/advanced-customization/custom-templates/#objectfieldtemplate) is implemented with the feature to allow multiple fields to be on the same row.
 Every row is divided into 12 columns.
 To specify the number of columns a field can span, include the `uiLayout` in the corresponding object under `uiSchema` in the config file.
 The index of an item in the layout array corresponds to the position of the child field.
 If no span is specified for a particular field then the field takes up the entire row by default.
 The layout can be configured for each breakpoint size:

 - sm (min-width: 0)
 - md (min-width: 768px)